patternfly/training-scenarios/react-components/select/step2.md

   a. <strong>Copy the following `onToggle` function into the constructor of the App class.</strong>

   This function should go under the state declaration.
-This function controls the `isExpanded` property, which opens and closes the select menu.
+This function controls the `isOpen` property, which opens and closes the select menu.

 <pre class="file" data-target="clipboard">
-this.onToggle = isExpanded => {
+this.onToggle = isOpen => {
   this.setState({
-    isExpanded
+    isOpen
   });
 };
 </pre>